player-03/echoes/README.md

 ### Compiler flags
 Echoes offers a few ways to customize compilation.

 - `-Dechoes_profiling` turns on time tracking.
-With this flag enabled, `Echoes.info()` will return a printable list of how much time was spent on each system during the most recent update.
+With this flag enabled, `Echoes.getStatistics()` will include the amount of time spent on each system during the most recent update.
 - `-Dechoes_report` prints a list of all compiled components and views.
 - `-Dechoes_max_name_length=[number]` adjusts the length of generated class names, which can help if you exceed your operating system's filename length limit.